tjcruz-dei/ICS_PCAPS/README.md

 # ICS_PCAPS
 ICS Cybersecurity PCAPS

 This repository includes a series of PCAP captures generated for cybersecurity research purposes.
-Namely:
+Each capture set is stored as a release, namely:

 * `modbus TCP SCADA ` - the entire dataset of network trace captures for paper [1]